What we do

 What Attire should my participant wear?

-Target, PLAYer, TEEN, and Par Level participants should wear comfortable clothes (that is weather appropriate) and athletic shoes.
-This includes appropriate length shorts WITH POCKETS or slacks, shirts with sleeves, and sneakers or golf shoes.
+All participants should wear comfortable clothes (that is weather appropriate) and athletic shoes.
+This includes appropriate length shorts or slacks WITH POCKETS, shirts with sleeves, and sneakers or golf shoes.
 Birdie, Eagle, and Ace participants must come in golf appropriate attire unless otherwise specified.

 What Golf Clinic should I register for?